binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **Detection works where prevention fails** and detection is of no use without response.
 Beyond Fear by Bruce Schneier

 **People can be your strongest or your weakest defence**.
 This is your choice.
 Cultural change can be implemented from any level.
-The most successfully being from the shop flaw:
+The most successfully being from the shop floor
 [http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/)

-**You will also need to think about company culture** and whether this needs some work:
+**You will also need to think about company culture** and whether this needs some works
 [http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/)

 **The speed benefits** of Li-Fi are also compelling, many times faster than current Wi-Fi speeds.